mschuchard/jenkins-devops-libs/docs/Terraform.md

 - Terraform CLI binary executable >= 1.0

 ### terraform.apply()
 Uses Terraform to apply a config.
-Note that if `terraform.plan(path: configDir)` was invoked before this and the `out` parameter was not specified, then the resultant plan file is in `${configDir}/plan.tfplan`.
+Note that if `terraform.plan(path: configDir)` was invoked before this and the `out` parameter was not specified, then the resultant plan file is in `${configDir}/plan.tfplan` by default.
 If a plan file is specified as the `configPath` parameter value, then the `vars` and `target` parameters will be ignored.

 ```groovy
 terraform.apply(